Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Learn About Tests & Procedures

 A disorder that occurs when the lining of the esophagus becomes damaged because stomach acid is leaking backward.
-At Baylor Plano, we offer Barrett’s ablation, an advanced treatment that delivers radiofrequency energy to the lining of the esophagus to treat the diseased tissue.
+At Baylor Scott & White - Plano, we offer Barrett’s ablation, an advanced treatment that delivers radiofrequency energy to the lining of the esophagus to treat the diseased tissue.

 A common condition in which food or liquid moves backward from the stomach to the esophagus shortly after being ingested.
 This causes irritation to the esophagus and symptoms including heartburn.